 a bit creamy in texture so I'm guessing sur lie.

 medium + very enjoyable bitter 🎯

-lovely with home made 🍕 with the usual tabasco and sriracha added. — a year ago
+lovely with home made 🍕 with the usual tabasco and sriracha added. — 2 years ago